adham-labeb/marketing-analysis-using-powerBi-SQL-python-/README.md

 1.  **Data Cleaning and Preprocessing (Python & SQL):**
     * Initial raw marketing datasets are ingested.
-    * **Python scripts** are developed to identify and handle inconsistencies, missing values, duplicates, and format issues, ensuring data quality.
+    * **Python scripts** are developed to identify and handle inconsistencies in gender column and to do a sentiment analysis using the customer rating and ReviewText column.
-    * **SQL queries** are crafted to perform aggregations, transformations, and schema refinements, preparing the data into a structured and analyzable format suitable for reporting.
+    * **SQL queries** are crafted to perform transformations, removing duplicates, handling the missing values, preparing the data into a structured and analyzable format suitable for reporting.

 2.  **Data Modeling and Analysis:**
     * The cleaned and transformed data is loaded into Power BI.